opensistemas-hub/osbrain/docs/source/considerations.rst

 server being shut down as well.
 This allows us to easily shutdown groups of agents at the same time.

-.. note:: We can stablish connections between agents registered in different name servers.
+.. note:: We can establish connections between agents registered in different name servers.